berylbir/berylbir.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am currently pursuing Ph.D. degree in Electrical Engineering at UCLA.
 I work under Professor Richard Wesel in the <a href="http://www.seas.ucla.edu/csl/#/">UCLA Communications Systems Laboratory (CSL)</a>.

 My research interests include error-correcting codes and channel coding theory, as well as the broader information theory and signal processing landscapes.

 Previously, I received the B.S. and M.S. degrees in electrical engineering from the UCLA in 2023.
-My honors include 2022 <a href="https://www.ee.ucla.edu/fast-track-program/">UCLA ECE Fast Track to Success Honors</a> and 2023 UCLA ECE Departmental Scholar.
+My honors include 2022 UCLA ECE Fast Track to Success Honors and 2023 UCLA ECE Departmental Scholar.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.